bft-smart/fabric-orderingservice/README.md

 ## Limitations

-As described above, the current implementation of this ordering service supports state transfer and on-the-fly reconfiguration of the set of ordering nodes.
+The current codebase is compatible with, and as been tested for Fabic v1.1.1, but not yet with v1.2.
+Addtionally, and as described above, the current implementation of this ordering service supports state transfer and on-the-fly reconfiguration of the set of ordering nodes.
 However, this does not extends to the set of frontends yet.

-Since the ordering nodes execute a BFT consensus algorithm and each one produces a ECDSA signature for each block, malicious nodes are unable to disrupt the service (as long as the number of malicious nodes in the system do not exceed `f`).
-However, they perform minimal verifications on the transactions; verification of the endorsing peers' signatures and policies are done at the frontends, before they relay transactions to the consensus algorithm.
-This means that a malicious frontend is still able to skip these verifications and relay non-complient transactions to the ledger(s).
-Nonetheless, the BFT consensus algorithm ensures that correct nodes receive all transactions by the same order and generate the same blocks at each correct node.
-In essence, ledger(s) may contain elicit transactions, but legit transactions cannot be prevented from being added to the ledger(s).